noahp/noah-c/README.md

     },
 };

-// we can initialize from another structure struct foo_s foo = foo2;
+// we can copy from another structure struct foo_s foo = foo2;

-// we can also initialize from a function parameter input void foo_fn(struct foo_s *foo_ptr) {
+// we can also copy from a function parameter input void foo_fn(struct foo_s *foo_ptr) {
     struct foo_s local_foo = *foo_ptr;
 }